 Normally, aerobic bacteria (those that need oxygen) work to decompose the organic material in a compost pile.
-When they do this, heat is released as they digest the contents of the pile.
+Heat is released as these bacteria digest the contents of the compost pile.

-However, when your compost pile is too wet, it does not get enough air (oxygen).
+When your compost is too wet, it does not get enough air (oxygen).
 When this happens, aerobic bacteria cannot survive to do their job.

-So, if your compost smells foul instead of earthy, that is one indication that the pile may be too wet.
+So, if your compost smells foul instead of earthy, that is one indication that the pile is too wet.
 Another clue is that there is brown liquid leaking out of the compost bin or from the pile.

 You can also feel your compost to tell if it is too wet.
 If you can easily squeeze water out of a handful your compost, then it is too wet.

 If your compost is too wet, there are a few ways to dry it out.